 4. Consider the Big Picture

 Make sure to consider the entire look and feel of the kitchen.
 In addition to the cabinets and flooring, make sure other items such as appliances and lighting will nicely complement the new countertops.

 Cost for Countertop Replacement

 The cost for a countertop replacement is largely dependent on the countertop materials and the number of square feet.
 Some other factors can impact the cost.
-These factors include removal of the existing countertops, removing and installation plumbing fixtures, polishing, or sealing of the countertops and any necessary prep work for the cabinets.
+These factors include removal of the existing countertops, removing and installing plumbing fixtures, polishing, or sealing of the countertops, and any necessary prep work for the cabinets.

 While the cost may vary, the cost is usually between $25-$120 per square foot.
 This includes the cost of the materials and labor.

 If you are on a very strict budget, an alternative to countertop replacement is countertop refinishing.
 Countertop refinishing is the process of fixing and restoring an existing kitchen countertop or bathroom vanity.
 This can help extend the life of the countertops without having to do a full replacement.